 I have an HO scale model railroad layout which takes up two rooms and circumvents my radio shack .
 And I love to chase trains, particularly on the Midwest plains of Nebraska and Wyoming from Omaha to Cheyenne and Laramie.
 And I bring along my Canon EOS Rebel T6 which takes great pictures and HD movies, too!!
 Go to the More Helpful Links section to see more of my photography and the links to my blogs of my Nebraska journeys.

 You can see what the weather looks like in Niantic, CT through my 3 webcams.
 Click on the icon to go to my page on YouTube.
-Once there, click on the LIVE NOW icon and you will see the cameras.
+Once there, click on the LIVE NOW icon and you will see the sights of my neighborhood in Giants Neck Heights.
 They change every 15 seconds and are viewable day and night.

 Click on the icon to read my blog about my trip.
 Once there, go all the way down each page and find the "older posts" link.
 Continue until you reach Part One and work your way up from there.